ACGN-stock/acgn-stock/docs/prerender.md

 Since the setup process is a little bit complicated, we wrote down this how-to document to help those in need.

+**This is not necessary**, you can just skip this if you won't develop anything about SEO.

 ## Setting Up a Prerender Server

 To enable this functionality, you will need a **prerender server** to handle the request.